 Chair - Lucy Hughes Turnbull AO, Turnbull & Partners

-On 26 January 2011, Ms Turnbull was appointed an Officer in the Order of Australia for her distinguished service to the community, particularly through philanthropic contributions to, and fundraising support for, a range of medical, social welfare, educational, youth and cultural organisations, to local government, and to business.
+On 26 January 2011, Lucy was appointed an Officer in the Order of Australia for her distinguished service to the community, particularly through philanthropic contributions to, and fundraising support for, a range of medical, social welfare, educational, youth and cultural organisations, to local government, and to business.

 Craig is the Head of litigation at Macquarie.
 He has been at Macquarie for 4 years, the first 3 of which he was in a commercial role.
 Prior to that, he was a partner for more than 16 years at the national law firm, Clayton Utz, the last 6 of which he was the Sydney Managing Partner.
 For more than 20 years, he was regarded as one of Australia’s premier infrastructure, construction and engineering practitioners.

 Craig has been Deputy Chair of the Committee for Sydney since 2013.

 Deputy Chair - Sally Loane, Coca Cola Amatil

 Sally Loane is a former journalist and broadcaster who most recently presented the Morning program on 702 ABC Sydney.
 She joined the Australian Broadcasting Corporation in 1999 after more than 20 years as a political journalist, columnist and feature writer with Australia’s leading broadsheet and tabloid newspapers, including The National Times, The Times on Sunday, The Australian, The Age, The Sydney Morning Herald, The Courier-Mail, the Sun Herald and the Brisbane Sun.
 She worked as a reporter and newsreader on Channel 10 and spent a year living in South Africa where she worked as a consumer correspondent for The Daily News in Durban.
 Sally spent several years reporting in the Queensland press gallery, then three years in the press gallery in Federal Parliament, Canberra.